The World of Steampunk: Goggles, Gaiters & Glory

 What exactly is steampunk fashion?

 The current aesthetic movement (essentially the visual equivalent of the love child of a BBC costume drama and Hot Topic) emphasizes the importance of creativity, found object art, and the maker mentality ~ all of which I find very exciting.
 If you’re still curious, I did a blog post on the subject.
-This website has a whole section on the aesthetic.

 What one steampunk book would you recommend to readers who are unfamiliar with the genre but would like to give it a try?